ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying scheme used in the group.

-When a Client receives a message from a sender for the first time, it needs to have a mechanism in place to avoid replay, e.g. Appendix B.2 of {{I-D.draft-ietf-core-object-security}}.
+When a Client receives a message from a sender for the first time, it needs to have a mechanism in place to avoid replay, e.g. Appendix B.2 of {{I-D.ietf-core-object-security}}.

 # IANA Considerations